-The Issue of Kosovo's Final Status
+The Issue of Kosovo's Status

 U.N.
 Resolution 1244 reaffirmed the sovereignty and territorial integrity of the Federal Republic of Yugoslavia (FRY) and did not prescribe or prejudge a permanent political resolution to the issue of Kosovo's status.
 It said that Kosovo's status should be determined by an unspecified "political process."
 Ethnic Albanians in Kosovo strongly favor independence of the province from the FRY and its international recognition as a sovereign state as soon as possible.
-Since 1999, Kosovo's independence has been opposed by the United States and other Western countries, as well as by all of Kosovo's neighbors, except Albania.
-They expressed concern that an independent Kosovo could destabilize the region by encouraging separatist ethnic Albanian forces in Macedonia, as well as Serbia's Presevo Valley, where many ethnic Albanians live.
+Since 1999, Kosovo's independence has been opposed by the United States and other Western countries, as well as by all of Kosovo could destabilize the region by encouraging separatist ethnic Albanian forces in Macedonia, as well as Serbia's Presevo Valley, where many ethnic Albanians live.